-In April 2006, we received a demand from a purported shareholder to inspect books and records relating to certain grants of options made to our directors and officers at diverse times.
-We intend to respond to this demand in due course.
+In April 2006, we received a demand from a purported shareholder to inspect the Company's books and records relating to certain grants of options made to our directors and officers at diverse times.
+On May 19, 2006, the demand was withdrawn by the purported shareholder.

 In May 2006, we received a demand from a purported shareholder with respect to certain grants of options made to our directors and officers during the years 1998, 1999 and 2001.
-That demand seeks, among other things, the commencement of an action by our directors on behalf of Analog Devices, Inc. against those directors and officers for breach of fiduciary duties arising from the granting of the options.
-We intend to respond to this demand in due course.
+That demand seeks, among other things, the commencement of an action by our directors on behalf of us against those directors and officers for breach of fiduciary duties arising from the granting of the options.
+A special committee of our Board of Directors was formed to review the allegations contained in the demand and to respond appropriately.
+After reviewing the facts underlying the allegations, the special committee decided to reject the purported shareholder's demand.
+We do not know whether the purported shareholder will take further action.

 On or about May 5, 2006, Mr. Gregory Bender filed a complaint for patent infringement in the U.S. District Court for the Eastern District of Texas against us, Civil Action Number 2:06-CV-192.
 Prior to the filing of the complaint, we were unaware of Mr. Bender or this action.
-In his complaint, Mr. Bender alleges that certain of our amplifier products infringe a patent Mr. Bender owns, and he seeks unspecified damages as well as a permanent injunction enjoining us from infringing his patent.
+In his complaint, Mr. Bender alleges that certain of our amplifier products infringe a patent Mr. Bender owns.
+He seeks unspecified damages as well as a permanent injunction enjoining us from infringing his patent.
 Mr. Bender has not yet served his complaint on us.
 We intend to vigorously defend against these allegations.
-We cannot predict the outcome of this matter, but we believe that the disposition of the matter will not have a material adverse effect on our results of operations and financial condition.
+We cannot predict the outcome of this matter, but believe that the disposition of the matter will not have a material adverse effect on us or our financial position.